jmazanec15/CloudComputingProject/README.md

 # CloudComputingProject
 Final Project for Cloud Computing.
-It will use AWS and other frameworks to train an AlphaZero model to play connect4.
+This is a simple model implementation of AlphaZero.
+It uses HTCondor to parallelize the process of the neural net playing games vs itself.

 To run:
 - Make sure you are runnning this on machine `crcfe02.crc.nd.edu`